gbanis/gbanis.github.io/_posts/2015-05-25-flux-without-flux-using-flux-architecture-plain-react.md

 In this post I'll share with you a design pattern that implements a very similar Flux architecture, but using just plain React.

-I have tested this "Flux without Flux" pattern building *large front-end applications* as well as *reusable components* with great success and I'd love it if you gave it a try and let me know what you think.
+I have tested this "Flux without Flux" in many different settings, including reusable components, with great success and I'd love it if you gave it a try and let me know what you think.

 ## To Flux or not to Flux?